Scorbinwen/Tensorflow-Installation/README.md

 $source activate YOUR_ENV_NAME
 ```

-## Step6. update the pip source to accelerate the download speed
+## Step7.
+Update the pip source to accelerate the download speed
 ```
 $source activate YOUR_ENV_NAME
 $mkdir .pip